 If a closed account on your credit report is reporting inaccurately, then you can dispute it and have the credit bureaus update the account with the correct information or remove it.

-If it was closed voluntarily on your part or due to inactivity, however, you might have a chance to reopen it if you don’t wait too long.
+If it was closed voluntarily on your part or closed due to inactivity, however, you might have a chance to reopen the account if you don’t wait too long.

 Only some banks will allow this, and those that do have varying time limits as to when you can reopen an account, so check with your credit card issuer.